-Accounting policy papers, actuarial methodologies and disclosure requirements are set to be prepared within the next few months and will be implemented before the end of the 2023.
-The corporation plans on engaging the auditors on the policy and methodology papers as they are prepared, regard to the transition to IFRS 17.
+Accounting policy papers, actuarial methodologies and disclosure requirements are set to be prepared within the next few months and will be implemented before the end of 2023.
+The Corporation plans on engaging the auditors on the policy and methodology papers as they are prepared, with regards to the transition to IFRS 17.
 Auditing of the principles in these policy papers is set to start in 2023.
 The project team remains up to date, and closely monitors, all technical developments from the IASB and industry to evaluate the effects of such developments and, where applicable, will align the policy and methodology papers planned accordingly.
-The tax implications regarding the adoption of IFRS 17 are also being considered.
+The tax implications regarding the adoption of IFRS 17 are also being

 The transition to IFRS 17 and the financial impact assessment will remain a key focus during the 2023 year.
-The corporation is in the early stages of project planning for the implementation and anticipates finalisation by the end of 2023.
+The Corporation is in the early stages of project planning for the implementation and anticipates finalisation by the end of 2023.

 A roadmap for transition and the dual reporting run will be prepared and shared with business stakeholders within the next few months.

-The IFRS 17 project team will focus on the following key areas during the 2023:
+The IFRS 17 project team will focus on the following key areas

-- Complete the system development and key controls required to implement IFRS17; - Produce and request business sign-off, as well as external audit sign-off of transition balances; - Commence with an IFRS 4 and IFRS 17 dual reporting run; - Update the budgeting process to ensure alignment with IFRS 17; - Finalise the layout and disclosure of the IFRS 17 compliant annual financial statements; - Finalise the management reporting and key performance measures; - Continue engaging with the executive committee and business through various training initiatives; and - Finalise and implement future financial and data governance processes and accountabilities.
+- Complete the system development and key controls required to implement IFRS17: - Produce and request business sign-off, as well as external audit sign-off of transition balances; - Commence with an IFRS 4 and IFRS 17 dual reporting run; - Finalise the layout and disclosure of the IFRS 17 compliant annual financial statements - Continue engaging with the executive committee and business through various training initiatives; and - Finalise and implement future financial and data governance processes and accountabilities.